 The German principle of “church autonomy”

-German law opts for “church autonomy”, rather than “separation of church and stat“”.
-This has been interpreted by the Constitutional Court to mean that the churches are free to run huge enterprises (at public expense) where the state's employment laws do not apply, and the churches are free to make their own.
-This can mean that these employees can legally be fired if their personal lives don't conform to the church ethos.
+German law opts for “church autonomy”, rather than “separation of church and state”.
+According to the Constitutional Court this lets the churches run huge enterprises (at public expense) where state employment laws do not apply, and the churches are free to make their own.
+This can mean that these employees can legally be fired if their personal lives don't conform to church rules.

 Excerpt from: Dr. Matthias Mahlman,